klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 # Intro

 In the week antecedent to the commencement of Spring semester, I was improving my javascript by chugging through another FreeCodeCamp certification, [Data Visualization](https://www.freecodecamp.org/learn){:target="_blank"}.
-The course explores [d3](https://d3js.org/){:target="_blank"}, a flexible, powerful, and ubiquitous javascript library that is at the center of most in-browser data visualizations.
+The course explores [d3](https://d3js.org/){:target="_blank"}, the flexible, powerful, and ubiquitous javascript library that is at the center of most in-browser data visualizations.
 When I reached Project 4, [Visualize Data with a Choropleth Map](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map){:target="_blank"}, I decided I had to put the cert on hold and dive deep into d3 and choropleths.
 I've always loved the texture and color of a good map, especially one that provides real information.
-So I embarked on what turned out two be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html){:target="_blank"} for Node.js and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector){:target="_blank"}, demonstrated at the head of this page.
+So I embarked on what turned out to be two projects - a [data cleaner](https://www.quaffingcode.com/census-csv-parser/doc/index.html){:target="_blank"} for Node.js and [a pair of visualizer and selector classes](https://github.com/klm127/us-census-chloropleth-viewer-data-selector){:target="_blank"}, demonstrated at the head of this page.

 # Table of Contents
  - [The Visualization](#the-visualization)